Reed-CompBio/spras-benchmarking/CONTRIBUTING.md

 1. Create a new folder under `datasets/<your-dataset>`
 1. Add a `raw` folder containing your data
 1. Add an attached python script that converts your `raw` data to `processed` data
+1. If your dataset is a paper reproduction, add a `reproduction/raw` and `reproduction/processed` folder
 1. Add your datasets to the appropiate `configs`

 ## Adding an algorithm